CAT 2025 Formula Sheet: Key Quantitative Aptitude Formulas for Success

 Simple Interest (S.I.) & Compound Interest (C.I.):

-Following are some basic and Important Formulas for CAT 2025 related to this topic:
+Following are some basic and Important Formulas for CAT 2025 related to Simple Interest and Compound Interest:

 Concept